GWR 4900 Class 4930 Hagley Hall: Preservation

 Sold to the Severn Valley Railway in June 1972, it became the 29th departure from Barry arriving at Bridgnorth in January 1973.
 It was eventually restored to working condition in 1979, and ran back on the mainline reaching as far south as Plymouth and north to Chester.
 4930 hauled the official re-opening train into Kidderminster Town station in 1984.

 4930 was also one of the regular locomotives used on the mainline in 1985 during the 150th anniversary of the Great Western Railway alongside 3440 City of Truro, 5051 Drysllwyn Castle, 6000 King George V, 7029 Clun Castle, 7819 Hinton Manor, 75069 & 92220 Evening Star.
-During one occasion on 7 April 1985 it travelled overnight from the Severn Valley Railway to Plymouth where it replaced 6000 King George V after it was failed in Taunton with a hotbox while working a railtour from Bristol to Plymouth while double heading with fellow SVR resident 7819 Hinton Manor (7819 while working the same trip was later failed in Exeter with a hotbox).
-The day later 8 April 4930 would then double head a trip back from Plymouth with a repaired 7819.
+During one occasion on 7 April 1985, it travelled overnight from the Severn Valley Railway to Plymouth, where it replaced 6000 King George V after it was failed in Taunton with a hotbox while working a railtour from Bristol to Plymouth while double-heading with fellow SVR resident 7819 Hinton Manor (7819 while working the same trip was later failed in Exeter with a hotbox).
+The next day, 8 April, 4930 double-headed the trip back from Plymouth with a repaired 7819.

-4930 Was a regular mainline performer from 1979 to 1986 when the engine was withdrawn from service & worked a total of 21 railtours either solo or double heading with other engines including fellow SVR residents 5000, 6960 Raveningham Hall, 7812 Erlestoke Manor & 7819 Hinton Manor.
+4930 Was a regular mainline performer from 1979 to 1986, when the engine was withdrawn from service.
+It worked a total of 21 railtours either solo or double-heading with other engines, including fellow SVR residents 5000, 6960 Raveningham Hall, 7812 Erlestoke Manor & 7819 Hinton Manor.

 After its withdrawal in 1986 pending overhaul, it was loaned in 1999 to the Macarthur Glen shopping centre in Swindon as a static exhibit.
 In June 2007 it was returned to the Severn Valley Railway intending to take its place in the new 'Engine House' outside Highley railway station.
 After a delay due to the floods that hit the railway in June 2007, the Engine House opened in March 2008 when Hagley Hall was placed on show.

 Return to Steam

-In October 2013, 4930 was moved from the Engine house to Bridgnorth so that the overhaul could begin.
-The overhaul is being supported by the SVR Charitable Trust and the Friends of Locomotive Hagley Hall Group.
+In October 2013, 4930 was moved from the Engine House to Bridgnorth so that the overhaul could begin, supported by the SVR Charitable Trust and the Friends of Locomotive Hagley Hall Group.
 Some of the money for the overhaul was raised by members of the public who subscribed to the SVR's share offer scheme, which included the objectives of restoring 4930 and some matching Great Western coaches.
-4930's departure from Highley allowed LMS Stanier Black 5 4-6-0 45110 to take its place.
-4930 has swapped its Hawksworth tender for Witherslack Hall's Collett tender.
-Running in following the overhaul commenced on 23 June 2022.
+Overhaul included major firebox attention and the casting and machining of new cylinders.
+4930 has also swapped its Hawksworth tender for Witherslack Hall's Collett tender.

-Following the export of classmate 4920 Dumbleton Hall to Tokyo, Japan in December 2021, on completion of its overhaul and return to service 4930 is presently the oldest Hall operating and oldest based in the UK.
+Running in post-overhaul commenced on 23 June 2022, followed by its return to service on 9 September 2022.
+4930 is planned to remain in operation until 2032 when its boiler ticket expires.